gérer-son-stress-au-travail

 • Headaches;

-As we have seen before, stress does not only affect the physical sphere, but can also extend to psychological and behavioral symptoms.
+As we saw earlier, stress not only affects the physical sphere, but can also extend to psychological and behavioral symptoms.

-• Emotionally, a person who is stressed at work may find himself or herself nervous, anxious, irritable or having crying spells.
+• Emotionally, a person under stress at work may find themselves nervous, anxious, irritable or prone to crying fits.

-• Behavioural problems such as isolation or changes in eating habits may result.
+• Behavioral problems such as isolation or changes in eating habits may result.

-• Mentally, the signs can be similar to a constant state of alertness and worry, difficulty concentrating or making decisions.
+• Mentally, the signs may include a constant state of alertness and anxiety, and difficulty concentrating or making decisions.

-The European Agency for Safety and Health at Work defines work-related stress as “an imbalance between a person’s perception of the constraints imposed on them by their environment and their perception of their own resources for coping with them”.
+The European Agency for Safety and Health at Work defines work-related stress as “an imbalance between a person’s perception of the constraints imposed on him by his environment and his perception of his own resources for coping with them”.

-Let’s take the example of work overload.
-An employee may be stressed if he or she has many tasks to perform (high demand) and feels that he or she does not have enough time to do them (low resource).
+Take overwork, for example.
+An employee may be stressed if he or she has to carry out a large number of tasks (high demand) and feels he or she doesn’t have enough time to do them (low resource).
 The difficulties encountered are closely linked to the organization of the company, the nature of the work and the pressures experienced.

-• Relational and/or abusive problems with colleagues or management;
+• Relational and/or abusive problems with colleagues or hierarchy;

 • A lack of recognition for your investment;

-• Lack of material and/or financial means to work properly;
+• Lack of material and/or financial resources to work properly ;

 • Fear of losing your job;